thamaraaalves/thamaraaalves.github.com/_site/README.md

-My personal website where I talk about front-end development like HTML5, CSS3 and JavaScript.
+My personal website where I talk about web, and mobile development.

 ## How it works?